-2002 SNAICC's publishes State of Denial report on the neglect and abuse of Aboriginal and Torres Strait Islander children in the Northern Territory leading to significant additional resources for the child welfare system in the NT.
-1990 Report on Aboriginal Child Poverty created in partnership between SNAICC and The Brotherhood of St Laurence identifies poverty as a key factor in child abuse and neglect.
-2003 1991 SNAICC convenes the Our Future Generations: The National Indigenous Child Welfare and Development 2nd SNAICC National Conference held in Melbourne.
+SNAICC's publishes State of Denial report on the neglect and abuse of Aboriginal and Torres Strait Islander children in the Northern Territory leading to significant additional resources for the child welfare system in the NT.

+SNAICC convenes the Our Future Generations: The National Indigenous Child Welfare and Development seminar with the Commonwealth, the Victorian Government and the Aboriginal and Torres Strait Islander Commission.

+2nd SNAICC National Conference held in Melbourne.